openAgile/CommitStream.Web/doc/install.md

 * Clone this repo if you have not already done so
 * As Administrator, open Powershell and navigate to the root of the cloned repo
 * Type `Get-ExecutionPolicy` and if the result is not **Unrestricted**, then type `Set-ExecutionPolicy unrestricted`
+* Ensure the GIT path has been added to your environment variables in order for the following script to work:
+* 	Open Windows Environment Variables/Path Window
+	Right-Click on My Computer
+	Click Advanced System Settings link from the left side column Click Environment Variables in the bottom of the window Then under System Variables look for the path variable and click edit Add the pwd to git's bin and cmd at the end of the string like this:
+	;C:\Program Files (x86)\Git\bin;C:\Program Files (x86)\Git\cmd
+	Now test it out in PowerShell; type git and see if it recognizes the command.
 * Run the install script by typing:
 ```powershell
 .\install.ps1 [insert-access-token-here]